joe-wojniak/ISO9001App/README.md

 Requirement 5: Assists in the auditing of a QMS by providing a customizable audit checklist and schedule.
 Requirement 6: May be used to perform internal or external audits.
 Requirement 7: Facilitates collecting objective evidence and conducting interviews.
-Requirement 8: Provides a means to provide an audit report to the Auditee.
+Requirement 8: Provides a means to generate an audit report to the Auditee.
 Requirement 9: Tracks corrective action status.

 TODO: Write the ISO 9001 eBook